How to Start and Finish Your Painting, Nine Practical Steps

 Work the surface holistically and use selective focusing

-It can be beneficial to work the entire painting surface in a holistic fashion.
-What I mean by this is to try not to focus on one small area at a time.
-It is easier and quicker to get all of the basic imagery filled in roughly before moving towards any level of detail.
-Rather than focus on detailing one small part of the surface and over work it too early in the process, spread your effort.
-This allows you to apply selective focusing in the image.
+It can be beneficial to work the entire painting surface in a holistic manner.
+What I mean by this is to avoid focusing on one small area at a time.
+It is easier and quicker to fill in all of the basic imagery roughly before moving on to any level of detail.
+Rather than concentrate on detailing one small part of the surface and overworking it too early in the process, spread your efforts.
+This allows you to apply selective focus within the image.

 Not all of the surface needs to be worked up to a fine level of detail.
-Some painters have and still do use a photo-realistic level of detail across the whole image and I admire this.
-Of course this is not required to make a successful painting.
-In my own work there must be some difference between an image which looks photographic and a painting.
-If a piece is indistinguishable from a photograph then in my opinion it’s probably better as a photograph.
+Some painters have used and continue to use a photo-realistic level of detail throughout the entire image, which I admire.
+However, this is not necessary to create a successful painting.
+In my own work, there should be a distinction between an image that appears photographic and a painting.
+If a piece is indistinguishable from a photograph, then, in my opinion, it is probably better as a photograph.

-For me, a successful painting should imbue the image with something beyond a photo-realistic representation.
-The combination of marks made by the artists hand, selective focusing, surface quality and physical presence of a painting all combine to make something that is distinctive from a photograph.
+For me, a successful painting should convey something beyond a photo-realistic representation.
+The combination of marks made by the artist’s hand, selective focusing, surface quality, and the physical presence of a painting all work together to create something that is distinct from a photograph.
 No disrespect to photography as an art form intended.

-Working the surface in a holistic fashion helps you bring the image into being quickly and with a more complete and together look.
-This can be especially useful in early stages as you struggle to set the mood and get the tonal composition working.
-Don’t lose sight of this in the latter stages either.
-You may be working on details and rendering out areas of the image but don’t lose sight of the bigger picture.
-Stand back frequently from the work and get some physical distance in between you and the surface.
-Doing this will give you a better overview.
+Approaching the surface holistically aids in rapidly bringing the image to life with a more cohesive look.
+This is particularly beneficial in the early stages, where you are trying to establish the mood and achieve the tonal composition.
+Remain mindful of this approach in the later stages as well.
+While you may be focusing on details and rendering specific areas of the image, it’s essential not to lose sight of the overall vision.
+Frequently step back from your work to create some physical distance between you and the surface.
+This practice will provide you with a clearer overview.

 Make a sector by sector to-do list

-When I’m on the latter half of a painting I usually get to a stage where I can see that there are particular areas of the painting needing refinement.
-It helps to make a list of these areas and what needs done in each of them.
-It can help you to focus and keep on task for the bits that really need done rather than fiddling with areas that do not really need any more work.
-This can lead to over-working.
+When I’m in the latter half of a painting, I usually reach a stage where I can see particular areas needing refinement.
+It helps to make a list of these areas and what needs doing in each of them.
+This can assist in focusing and staying on task for the parts that truly require attention, rather than fiddling with areas that don’t need any more work.
+Otherwise, it can lead to overworking.

-To achieve this I often employ a grid technique, which calls for splitting the composition into a sectors and taking notes for what specifically needs to be completed in each area.
+To achieve this, I often employ a grid technique, which involves splitting the composition into sectors and taking notes on what specifically needs to be completed in each area.
 Sometimes, I might also take a photo of my painting and bring it into Photoshop.
-There I will make more radical changes to uncertain areas to try to resolve them.
+There I can make more radical changes to uncertain areas to try to resolve them.
 After using these techniques, I usually have a much clearer picture of what still needs to be done.

 Putting in the hours and loving the labour

-In the finishing stages of the painting I find that there is no alternative but to select a bit of detail get stuck in and try to enjoy working on that area.
+In the final stages of the painting, I find that there is no alternative but to select a detail, get stuck in, and try to enjoy working on that area.
 This can be the most productive way to work.
-There will be areas that I am avoiding because I know they will require intense concentration and real effort.
-Invariably when I just sit down and put in the hours in on it, this is productive and I end up loving the intensity of the concentration where hours will disappear.
+There are aspects I tend to avoid because I know they will require intense concentration and real effort.
+However, when I simply sit down and invest the hours into it, this proves productive, and I end up relishing the intensity of the concentration, where hours seem to disappear.

-When it goes well it becomes almost meditative.
-While perhaps daunting at first, learning this self-discipline is important.
-We’ll cover more of this in future articles.
+When it goes well, it becomes almost meditative.
+While it may seem daunting at first, learning this self-discipline is essential.
+We shall cover more of this in future articles.

 Work on more than one piece at a time

-It’s a simple strategy and does not always work for me.
-I find going back to a piece of work that’s been lying dormant for a while to be occasionally difficult.
-Some of my friends swear by it though.
-When they get bored with the struggle of one piece they find that switching to another piece of work can re-invigorate their interest again and make it easier to go back with enthusiasm when the time is right.
-Although it isn’t my usual approach, it is a good technique to have in your arsenal and perhaps experiment with if you are feeling stuck on one painting.
+It’s a straightforward strategy, but it doesn’t always work for me.
+I occasionally find it difficult to revisit a piece of work that has been lying dormant for a while.
+Some of my friends, however, swear by it.
+They find that when they become bored with the struggle of one piece, switching to another can rekindle their interest and make it easier to return with enthusiasm when the time is right.
+While it isn’t my usual approach, it’s a useful technique to have in your arsenal and perhaps to experiment with if you feel stuck on one painting.

 Know when to stop

-Often we carry on fiddling with a piece of work when it is past time to stop.
-This is at best unproductive and at worst damaging to the work, it is easy to over work a painting when it’s past the point of needing anything done.
-This is a step that many artists experience and must learn how to manage over time.
-Recognize the signs of your fiddling and resist the temptation.
-Fiddling late in the process is fruitless; if you could can avoid it, your paintings will be better off.
+Often we continue to fiddle with a piece of work long after it is time to stop.
+At best, this is unproductive, and at worst, it can be damaging to the work.
+It is easy to overwork a painting when it has reached the point where no further work is needed.
+This is a challenge many artists face and must learn to manage over time.
+Recognise the signs of your fiddling and resist the temptation.
+Fiddling late in the process is fruitless; if you can avoid it, your paintings will be better off.

 And finally…

-Ask yourself if you are you hiding the fact that you don’t want to finish the work because either you feel it is not up to standard or because you have the fear of what needs to be done next.
+Ask yourself if you are hiding the fact that you don’t want to finish the work because either you feel it is not up to standard or because you fear what needs to be done next.
 I have become aware of delaying tactics sometimes in my own practice, particularly towards the end of a piece.
-It takes good self-awareness to realise that you are doing this and the strength to follow that up with definite action.
-If you sense yourself using these tactics as I sometimes do, remember to check in with yourself and honestly evaluate why you are doing so and what the best step forward is.
+It takes good self-awareness to realise that you are doing this and the strength to follow it up with decisive action.
+If you find yourself using these tactics as I sometimes do, remember to check in with yourself and honestly evaluate why you are doing so and what the best step forward is.

-Completing a piece of painting can be a mental mountain to climb.
-If we equip ourselves carefully and do the preparatory work then your chances of success are so much higher.
+Completing a painting can be a mental mountain to climb.
+If we equip ourselves properly and do the preparatory work, then our chances of success are significantly higher.
 Good luck.